HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 #### Mandatory vs Optional tests

-If there is a test below that is labelled mandatory but do fit the application use case then please let us know why.
+If there are tests below that are labelled mandatory but do fit the application's use case then please let us know why.

 <h4>Security and Audit Assessment</h4>
 <table>